Open a Zendesk onboarding ticket for each new Polar customer

 A Polar + Zendesk agent flow

 Someone buys through Polar and your support team has no idea a new customer exists until that customer writes in confused.
 Flip the order: open the onboarding ticket the moment they purchase.
-The agent lists customers with polar_customers_list, reads the ones created since the last run, and opens a Zendesk ticket per new customer with create_ticket, pre-filled with their email and a welcome checklist for an agent to work.
+The agent lists customers with polar_customers_list, reads the ones created since the last run, and opens a Zendesk ticket per new customer with create_ticket, the customer's email and a welcome checklist sitting in the ticket body for an agent to work.
 Polar answers the list request rather than pushing, so the agent runs on a cadence, every few minutes, and a customer it has already onboarded, matched by Polar id, doesn't get a second ticket.
 Support reaches out first instead of reacting last.

 The flow